ptytb/pips/README.md

 - [ ] *conda* command has a nice options to work with but gives wierd output - suggests older package versions than installed.
 Needed intervention with channels?
 - [ ] conda activate & conda env creation
 - [ ] Provide conda patcher (conda from PyPI is deliberately broken by devs by means of changing entrypoints to "warning stub").
 Conda is under *BSD 3-Clause License* -> sounds legit.

+## trademarks

+The Python logo used in this program is a trademark of [The Python Software Foundation](https://www.python.org/psf/trademarks/).
+This program is written in the PowerShell programming language and has a few pieces of inline Python code, and relies on external Python executables.